forksofpower/tutorials/README.md

-# tutorials
+# Tutorials
-Tutorials for the common human
+Tutorials for the common human by a common human.